- Home

 9. The Terror, by Dan Simmons

-If you’re looking for a book that will make you incredibly grateful to be stuck at home in the warm, then The Terror might be it.
+If you’re looking for a book that’ll make you feel grateful to be at home in the warm, The Terror might be it.
 Stephen King called Dan Simmons’ bestselling novel a “brilliant, massive combination of history and supernatural horror”, and that’s no exaggeration.

 The Terror tells the story of the 1845 Franklin Expedition that set out to find the legendary North-West Passage.
 But when the ships get trapped in the Arctic ice, the crew have to hope a thaw will let them out.